litterbox-sf-fall/apartment_rental_lab/README.md

 **etc .**

-## 2) Write an Appartent Rental app
+## Phase II: Write Appartent Rental app

 Once all tests succeed, go and write an apartment rental app for the *Waterfront Tower* down the road.
 We understand that you strive to be web developers, yet the app your are going to build is a good old `command line interface` app.
-But good news, the ground work is already done.
+But good news, again, the ground work is already done.
 In the `src` folder, run:

 	node main.js

 **DEMO** (the app is not very user friendly ...)

 Check out the *beautiful* user interface!
 Feature 1 to 5 are already implemented.
 Inspect `main.js` and take a look at how the menu is set up.
 Implement the missing menu functions.
 A good place to start is menu item 6 `Show available units`.
 It should be very similar to 5.

+*Hint:* You will find yourself iterating over arrays quite a lot.
+Why not use the `Iterators` module that you built this week?